thealpa/thealpa/README.md

 	<img src="branding@2x.png" width=250 />
 </p>

 Welcome to my profile!
-I'm a computer science student at TU Chemnitz with a passion for automation, serverless architectures and iOS apps.
+I'm a software engineer with a passion for iOS/macOS apps, design, serverless architectures, and mechanical keyboards.
+I'm currently working at [LOVOO](https://apps.apple.com/us/app/lovoo-dating-app-live-chat/id445338486) helping people find the opposite of loneliness.
+I also have a degree from the Technical University of Chemnitz in Business Informatics (Computer Science + Business Administration).

 - 🔭 I’m currently working on something cool 😉
 - 🌱 I’m currently learning SwiftUI and a bit of ML.